 - Benefits package: e.g. life insurance, private medical insurance, gym membership and high paying pension schemes.

 - Relocation package: Rather than a higher overall salary, the employer may offer you a one off lump sum to cover the cost of relocating yourself and your family .

 - Commission sacrifice: If the role carries the opportunity for commission, you may be offered a higher basic salary in return for lower commission rates.
 This may be offered on a temporary basis in cases where you need to build a client base, returning to the original offer once a pipeline has been established.

 - Agreed timeline for review: The employer may offer to start you on a lower figure with an agreement that this will be reviewed within a certain timeframe – usually following probation.

 Each of these offers are worth consideration and show that the company are willing to find a way to provide you with the extra income you’re looking for.
 With sacrifice of commission or probation reviews, it’s important that you agree now what the timeline will be, what the salary will increase to and if applicable, what conditions you will need to meet to receive the increase.
 It’s not unreasonable to ask for this in writing at the point of offer.

 The bottom line

-Nobody likes talking about money but when you are face to face with the employer absolutely the best time to do it.
-The fact that an employer is talking about negotiating the salary with you is a good indicator that they want you for the role so what it really comes down to is how much do you want this job?
+Nobody likes talking about money but it's important to be happy with the salary they are offering.
+If the employer is willing to negotiate the salary with you it's a good indicator that they want you for the role.
+So what it really comes down to is how much do you want this job?
 If this is your dream role and you can live comfortably on the salary/package they’re offering, it may be worth the sacrifice in salary for job satisfaction.
 Alternatively if it is an increase in workload/hours/responsibility (and ultimately stress) you need to seriously consider if you are likely to stick out the role long term on a salary you are unhappy with.